Knapp-type obstructions in multilinear fractal Fourier extension

 covers more pairs $(p,q)$ than those following from the linear theory.
 To illustrate this, let $k=2$, $p=2$ and $0<\beta_{2}=\alpha_{2}\leq\alpha_{1}=\beta_{1}\leq 1$.
 Theorem \ref{nec-sing} gives

 On the other hand, Theorem \ref{thm:ST} implies

 for $q\geq\frac{1}{2}\max_{i} \left(\frac{4}{\alpha_{i}}-2\right)=\frac{2}{\alpha_{2}}-1$, hence the range

-is not covered by the linear theory and falls under the scope of Theorem~\ref{nec-sing}, which suggests that there are manifestations of transversality beyond the absolute continuity of the convolution of the underlying measures (see subsection~\ref{sec:LI}).
+is a genuinely `multilinear gap' that is not accessible through separate linear estimates.
+This suggests that there are manifestations of transversality beyond the absolute continuity of the convolution of the underlying measures (see subsection~\ref{sec:LI}).